FretlessJS201511/notely/docs/notes-thursday.md

 # Do the interceptor

 # Do the server side middleware for the user

+# scope notes by user

+# more promise stuff

 # Turn Notes layout into a component/directive.
 # Turn Sidebar into a component/directive.